DanielVandH/NaturalNeighbours.jl/docs/src/differentiation.md

 </figure>
 ```

-For our analysis, we use the following data set (this is the first point set from the report [here](https://hdl.handle.net/10945/35052)):
+For our analysis, we use the following data set:

 ```julia
 using StableRNGs